kuri-team/poios-app/README.md

 modified by the tutor.
 - Tutors are ranked by their rating.

-*Non-functional Requirements:*
-- Front-end stack includes ReactJS.
+### Non-functional Requirements
+- All the user-inputs should be validated before submission (Pay attention on XSS bugs and SQL Injection)
-- The front-end will be hosted on Netlify.
+- The front-end will be hosted on Netlify
-- Back-end stack includes NodeJS, MongoDB.
 - AWS or Firebase is used for cloud storage and back-end hosting.
+- Write a report

 ### More specific details provided on [RMIT Canvas](https://rmit.instructure.com/courses/88702/assignments/596400) (Login with RMIT ID)
 ***